MithrilJS/mithril.d.ts/readme.md

 See `mithril-tests.ts` for examples.

+## Install

+Until Mithril 1.0 is released, you can install these definitions from this repo to your own project with:

+	npm install -D github:spacejack/mithril.d.ts

+which will add this entry to your package.json devDependencies:

+	"@types/mithril": "github:spacejack/mithril.d.ts"

+---

 ### Trying stuff out

 The easiest way to look at what's going on with the types is to install VSCode or some other editor/IDE with good TS language support.
 Open the `mithril-tests.ts` file and then hover the cursor over variables to inspect types.
 Try making changes and adding other code that uses the mithril API.